 - a.
-The general emphasis of the oral health and wellness program shall be on early detection, diagnosis of oral health problems, basic oral health care, dental hygiene, and prevention/education (e.g., oral hygiene instructions, caries risk assessments, the relationship between oral health and employability, oral health and wellness plans). - b.
-A cursory oral inspection shall be completed within 48 hours after arrival on center as part of the cursory health evaluation, unless the mandatory oral examination is performed within seven days after arrival on center.
-Serious oral health conditions must be referred to the center dentist as soon as possible. - c.
-A mandatory oral examination, including bitewing x-rays, priority classification, and treatment plan, shall be completed and recorded on the SF 603 and SF 603A by the center dentist before the student's 75th day on center.
-The x-ray images should be securely stored as part of the student's health record. - d.
-Basic oral health care shall be provided based on the priority classification system, with treatment comprising a minimum of 50 percent of services rendered by the center dentist.
-Students may decline nonemergent oral health care. - e.
+The general emphasis of the Oral Health and Wellness Program shall be on early detection, diagnosis of oral health problems, basic oral-health care, dental hygiene, and prevention/education (e.g., oral hygiene instructions, caries risk assessments, the relationship between oral health and employability, oral health and wellness plans). - b.
+A dental readiness inspection shall be completed within 14 days after arrival by the center dentist or designee as determined by the center dentist who authorizes the activity by a written personal authorization.
+The dental readiness inspection shall be documented in the appropriate section on the Job Corps Physical Examination Form. - c.
+An elective oral examination, including bitewing x-rays, priority classification, and treatment plan, shall be completed and recorded on the Job Corps approved oral examination form by the center dentist upon student request as a follow up to the dental readiness inspection.
+The x-ray images should be securely stored as part of the student's health record.

+- d.
+Dental procedures to treat oral disease and correct oral health conditions that may represent employability barriers, to include: restorations, extraction of pathological teeth, root canal therapy on anterior/other strategic teeth, replacement of missing upper anterior teeth with a removable prosthesis, and dental hygiene treatment for periodontal disease. - e.
+Written referral plan or agreement with community facilities for emergent or urgent conditions treatable beyond the expertise of a general dentist. - f.
 Job Corps shall not pay for student orthodontics.
 Applicants with orthodontic appliances must furnish: - 1.
-Proof of orthodontic care visits during previous three months consistent with orthodontic treatment plan. - 2.
+Proof of orthodontic care visits during previous 3 months consistent with orthodontic treatment plan. - 2.
 Proof that a treatment plan is in place for continued care. - 3.
 A signed agreement that the cost of continued treatment and transportation related to treatment will be borne by the student, parent, or legal guardian. - 4.
 A signed agreement by the applicant (parent/guardian of a minor) that he or she will remain compliant with orthodontic care and schedule all orthodontic appointments such that he or she will not exceed authorized leave limits for elective dental treatment.

 R3.
-Mental Health and Wellness Program
+Mental Health and Wellness Program (See Exhibit 6-4, Job Corps Basic Health Care Responsibilities)

-Centers shall provide basic mental health services, as described below:
+Centers shall provide basic mental health services as described below: